A Grimy Bathroom Cleans Up Nicely

 Bonus: Everyone loves a window in the bathroom, and the Sweeten contractor was sure to frame this one with a waterproof application that would keep the space watertight for years to come.

 Style finds: White Thassos Mosaic floor tile and Abecks ceramic wall tile: Complete Tile.
-Brushed nickel shower fixtures and sink: Kohler.
+Brushed nickel shower fixtures and sink: Appliances Connection.
 Faucet: Signature Hardware.
 White floating vanity: Plain and Fancy.
-Toilet: Toto.
+Toilet: Appliances Connection.

 See Deborah’s full kitchen transformation here!

 Mary Ann and Frank designed a calmer, less cluttered space for their master bath.

 Refer your renovating friends to Sweeten and you’ll both receive a $250 Visa gift card when they sign a contract with a Sweeten general contractor.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.